Delage D6: Delage D6-70 (1937 – 1938)

-For 1937 Delage presented the D6-70.
+For 1937, Delage presented the D6-70.
 The car was effectively a rebadged D6-60S, which in turn was a derivation of the D6-60.
 The D6-70 sat on the same 3150 mm wheelbase as the D6-60 which was withdrawn from sale a few months after its launch.
 The car's straight-six engine was of 2729 cc displacement and was not shared with any Delage.
 Maximum output is listed as 78 hp though as before, sources differ.
-The D6-70 seems to have been the star of the Delage 6-cylinder range at this time, with some particularly elegant bodies provided such as the "Coach Panoramique" 2-door sports saloon from Letourneur & Marchand, a Chapron cabriolet bodied car depicted in the 1937 Delage catalogue and a particularly well balanced "Berline" (saloon/sedan) from Autobineau.
+The D6-70 seems to have been the star of the Delage 6-cylinder range at this time, with some bodies provided including the "Coach Panoramique" 2-door sports saloon from Letourneur & Marchand, a Chapron cabriolet bodied car depicted in the 1937 Delage catalogue, and a "Berline" (saloon/sedan) from Autobineau.